 Between January and April 2016, 52% of the recycling dumpsters were rejected from Resource Management.
 During the same time frame, about 40% of the compost totes were going to the landfill due to contamination.

 The significant increase in rejected loads was in response to several factors, the main one being a steep decline in global recycling markets as countries like China and India, which had previously been the leading importers of sorted recyclable materials, began enforcing stricter quality controls on exporters from the US and Europe.
 After an aggressive education campaign, collaboration with partners across campus, and changing the recipient of WashU’s recyclable materials, this trend was completely reversed.
 In 2018 and 2019, no loads of recycling were rejected.
 In addition, compost rejections have also gone down to about 2% of post-consumer collection points.

 Our goal for 2020 is to achieve a 55% diversion rate at the Danforth Campus and a 45% diversion rate at the Medical School.
 More information.

 If you are willing and able, hold on to your compostables until you can toss them at a compost location!
 Otherwise, unfortunately, these materials will have to go to the landfill.

 While we have a long-term goal to offer composting at dining facilities across campus, pilot locations have not yet demonstrated ongoing success.
 With continued education and making to-go materials more uniform across dining locations, we anticipate achieving a shift in campus culture and awareness.
 Once contamination is consistently below the allowable threshold, we will be able to better advocate for campus-wide post-consumer composting.
 Want to help with education efforts?
-Apply to become a Recycling Genius today!
+Apply to become a Recycling Genius or WashU Green Ambassador today!